RafaelPil/GoCookies/README.md

 ## About the Project

-GoCookies is a proof-of-concept tool developed in Go that targets Chromium-based browsers (like Google Chrome) on Windows systems.
-It extracts cookies and user data from various browser profiles.
+GoCookies is a Go-based tool that extracts cookies and user data from Chromium browsers on Windows.

 ### Features:
 - Extracts cookies, and other sensitive data from Chromium-based browsers.